cheminfo/spectrum-generator/README.md

 const generator = new SpectrumGenerator();
 generator.addPeak([5, 20]);
-generator.addPeak({x: 5, y:20}); // we may either add an array of 2 elements or an object with x,y values
+generator.addPeak({ x: 5, y: 20 }); // we may either add an array of 2 elements or an object with x,y values
 generator.addPeak([30, 56]);
 generator.addPeaks([
   [40, 12], // it can also be an array of objects with x,y properties